juliane-arruda/juliane-arruda/README.md

 👩‍🚀 Currently studying <a href="https://www.42porto.com/">42 Porto</a>

-💻 Graduated by Ironhack <a href="https://www.ironhack.com/pt/programacao-web/sao-paulo">Fullstack web developer</a>
+💻 Graduated by Ironhack <a href="https://www.ironhack.com/pt/programacao-web/sao-paulo">Fullstack Web Developer</a>

 📫 Connect with me  <a href="https://www.linkedin.com/in/juliane-arruda/">Linkedin</a>